ChaosKnowledge4/testrepo/README.md

 # testrepo
-Learning to set up a new repository through a coursera class
+Learning to set up a new repository through a coursera class. hello!!!!